Andreloui5/3DCreditCardForm/README.md

   // Sets up a 'current cart' for the user (so they know what they're buying

   let cart;
-  // if there is a cart, set variable 'cart' to reflect line items in it props.currentCart ? (cart = props.currentCart.line_items) : (cart = []);
+  // If there is a cart, set variable 'cart' to reflect line items in it props.currentCart ? (cart = props.currentCart.line_items) : (cart = []);

   return (